tommasosettimi/audioDSPalgorithms/README.md

 ### C++pluginsSC

 A library of UGens (plugins) for SuperCollider, an environment and programming language for real-time audio synthesis and algorithmic composition.
 The full documentation of this library will be uploaded soon.
-The library include the following audio DSP plugins:
+The library include the following audio DSP plugins.
 -